8× NVIDIA B200 Tensor Core GPUs

 Same NVIDIA HGX B200 baseboard from NVIDIA's OEM partners.
 Customer-selectable CPU, memory, storage, and networking configurations within each OEM's published configuration matrix.
 OEM warranty and support model.
 NVIDIA AI Enterprise software available separately.

 EMARQUE supplies both paths in Malaysia.
-Final configuration, lead time, and warranty terms are confirmed in writing at quotation.
+Final configuration and warranty terms are confirmed in writing at quotation.

 The four sub-systems that determine real-workload behaviour.
 We tune each before delivery.

-Get a DGX B200 configuration and lead time from your Malaysian NVIDIA systems specialist.
+Get a DGX B200 configuration from your Malaysian NVIDIA systems specialist.

 Workload categories documented in the manufacturer's reference materials.
 Sizing is confirmed with your technical team during scoping.